Professional practice

 Stuart is recognised as a Leading Junior for Commercial Dispute Resolution, Civil Fraud and Energy Disputes.
 He is recommended for:

-• his manner with clients and colleagues (“plays a material role in the team”; “user friendly and extremely responsive”; “gets in the trenches with you”; “very user friendly”; “he’s a very good team player and a pleasure to work with”); and
+• His manner with clients and colleagues (“plays a material role in the team”; “user friendly and extremely responsive”; “gets in the trenches with you”; “very user friendly”; “he’s a very good team player and a pleasure to work with”).

 Stuart is first and foremost a commercial litigator.
 He enjoys advocacy, regularly argues against leading counsel, and has significant experience of cross-examining experts.
-He has argued at all levels of the English judicial system, and is one of few junior counsel to have made oral submissions before the Supreme Court.
+He has argued at all levels of the English judicial system, and is one of few junior counsel to have made oral submissions before the Supreme Court on two separate occasions.

-A key focus of Stuart’s practice is fraud and asset recovery.
-He has acted in substantial disputes before the English Courts and offshore, and has significant experience of urgent applications, especially freezing injunctions (on which he is “very knowledgeable”).
+• Fraud and asset recovery: Stuart has acted in substantial multiparty disputes before the English Courts and offshore, and has significant experience of urgent applications, especially freezing injunctions (on which he is recognised by the directories as “very knowledgeable”).

 What Others Say